acoppes/acoppes/site/_drafts/ldjam52.markdown

     <a href="/assets/ldjam52-minimap-ui.png"><img src="/assets/ldjam52-minimap-ui.png" /></a>
 </div>

-Even if it wasn't a horrible approach, there are probably better ways to render that Mini Map texture with more control of what to show without having to create tons of GameObjects, but it was a great approach for the jam in my opinion.
+Even if it wasn't a horrible approach, there are probably better ways to render that Mini Map texture with more control of what to show without having to create tons of GameObjects, but it was a great approach for the jam.

 ### The Sand Worm

-The main thing I wanted to achieve with the Sand Worm was the moment it eats your Harvester and the first thing that came to my mind was an image of different rings of teeth rotating at different speed and that was my focus.
-So basically the worm will travel hidden in the dunes but shown in the Mini Map so you can react, and it will came out to eat you when below the harvester.
+The main thing I wanted to achieve with the Sand Worm was the moment it eats your Harvester.
+The first thing that came to my mind was an image of different rings of teeth rotating at different speed (don't know if it was from the movie) and that was my focus.
+So basically the worm will travel hidden in the dunes, visible in the Mini Map, and it will came out when it si below the harvester.

 <div class="post-image">
     <img src="/assets/ldjam52-sandworm-attack.gif" />
     <span>Sand Worm attack sequence</span>
 </div>

-To create the model I used ProBuilder tool.
+To create the model I used the ProBuilder tool.

 For the body I used a Pipe modified to make the mouth a bit bigger and then a set of Cones for the teeth.

 <div class="post-image">
     <a href="/assets/ldjam52-sandworm-01.png"><img src="/assets/ldjam52-sandworm-01.png" /></a>